Skip to main content

 Also known as E-HEAP or Emergency HEAP, this program provides financial assistance once per heating season for income-eligible households to restore or maintain heating service.
 It is available from Nov.
 1 to March 31 for households at or below 175 percent of the federal income guidelines.

-Similar to the Winter Program, the Summer Crisis Program may provide assistance for some income-eligible consumers between July 1 and Sept.
+The Summer Crisis Program may provide financial assistance on electric bills for some income-eligible consumers between July 1 and Sept.
 30.

-If you notify your utility and pay the amount due with any additional reconnection charges, service must be restored by the end of the next business day.
-You can request same-day reconnection if payment is made and the utility is notified by 12:30 p.m.
+When a consumer pays the amount due with any additional reconnection charges, service must be restored by the end of the next business day.
+A customer can request same-day reconnection if payment is made and the utility is notified by 12:30 p.m.
 (3:30 p.m. if using a medical certification).
-If paying at an authorized payment location, you must provide the utility proof of payment for same or next-day reconnection.
-A list of authorized payment locations can be obtained from your utility.
+If paying at an authorized payment location, consumers must provide the utility proof of payment for same or next-day reconnection.
+A list of authorized payment locations can be obtained from the utility company.
 Same-day reconnections may also require additional charges for any work performed after business hours.

-If your service has been disconnected for more than ten business days, the utility may charge a reconnection fee and treat you as a new customer by taking up to three days to reconnect service.
+If service has been disconnected for more than ten business days, the utility may charge a reconnection fee and treat the consumer as a new customer by taking up to three days to reconnect service.

 Utilities may charge consumers a reconnection fee, which is generally between $15 and $60.
-The utility also may require you to pay a deposit.
+The utility also may require the payment of a deposit.
 A deposit cannot exceed one month’s estimated charges plus 30 percent.

 For more information about specific disconnection protections, or to learn about additional assistance programs, visit our website at www.occ.ohio.gov/utilityassistance.

-Information about other local assistance programs may be available by contacting your local CAA or the Ohio Department of Development at 1-800-282-0880 or www.development.ohio.gov.
+Information about other local assistance programs may be available by contacting your local Energy Assistance Provider, visit www.energyhelp.ohio.gov or call 1-800-282-0880.

 AES Ohio